phseiff/github-flavored-markdown-to-html/README.md

                         should imitate the output of their builtin md-to-html-converter using mistune.
 This requires the
                         optional dependencies for "offline_conversion" to be
-                        satisfied.
+                        satisfied, by using `pip3 install
+                        gh-md-to-html[offline_conversion]` or `pip3 install
+                        mistune>=2.0.0rc1`.
-                        * OFFLINE+ behaves identical to OFFLINE, but it doesn't remove potentially harmfull content like javascript and css like the GitHub REST API usually does.
+                        * OFFLINE+ behaves identical to OFFLINE, but it doesn't remove potentially harmful content like javascript and css like the GitHub REST API usually does.
 DO NOT USE THIS FEATURE unless you need a way to convert secure manually-checked markdown files without having all your